PASSID

 }

-Sample response Verified claims returned to the institution
+Sample response Signed claims and audit metadata returned

 200 Response